Insights

 If the planned works need a neighbour to agree to changes in the property’s boundaries it is important to make sure any agreements reached with neighbours are properly recorded.
 It’s really important to understand that just because your neighbour agrees with you ‘over the fence’ this is not legally binding.
 The only way for a neighbour to agree legally is for them to be party to a contract passed before the Royal Court confirming their agreement.

-The message here is that it’s important to be sure that you are entitled to carry out any works on your property.
+The message here is that it’s important to be sure that you are entitled to carry out any work on your property.
 If you are not sure, you should seek advice; not doing so could be a costly error.

 Back